Reading Time: 11 minutes

 1. Analyze Your Admissions Funnel Data

-The first step towards improving your admissions process is understanding where the problem really lies.
+The first step towards improving your admissions process is understanding where the problem lies.
 Do you need to nurture more prospects from inquiry to application?
 Do you need more applicants to become students?
 Are you generating enough leads across different channels to reach your targets in the first place?

 Example: This funnel shows a school that generates 3,000 leads a year, converting 900 of those (30%) into applicants.
 30% of applicants then convert into students.
 This means the school has a 9% conversion rate of total leads to enrolled students.